jejacks0n/teaspoon/README.md

 end
 ```

-Run the install generator to get the environment file and a basic spec_helper.
-You can tell the generator which framework you want to use, if you want coffeescript spec helper files, etc.
+Run the install generator to get the environment file and a basic spec helper.
+You can tell the generator which framework you want to use, if you want a coffeescript spec helper, etc. Run the install generator with the `--help` flag for a list of available options.

 ```
 rails generate teaspoon:install --framework=mocha --coffee